Nathaniel Hamlin Park & Museum Is Down The Road from Waspy's

 Corn statue at Nathaniel Hamlin Park

-To further help visitors learn about the area’s history, the Nathaniel Hamlin Park and Museum features a one-room school house
+To further help visitors learn about the area’s history, the Nathaniel Hamlin Park and Museum features a one-room schoolhouse

 The park grounds are open year-round.
 For more information on museum building hours, click here.